PyramidCLIP: Hierarchical Feature Alignment for Vision-language Model Pretraining: Introduction

 Extensive experiments demonstrate the effectiveness of our proposed PyramidCLIP.
-For fair comparison, when trained with the YFCC15M~\cite{thomee2016yfcc100m} dataset, with ResNet-50~\cite{he2016deep}$/$ViT-B32~\cite{dosovitskiy2020image}$/$ViT-B16~\cite{dosovitskiy2020image} as the image encoder and Transformer as the text encoder, our model achieves the state-of- the-art (SoTA) zero-shot classification on ImageNet~\cite{deng2009imagenet}, namely, 44.7\%$/$41.4\%$/$47.2\% top-1 accuracy.
-In comparison, the CLIP baseline is 22.5\%$/$22.9\%$/$27.6\%.
-Furthermore, when scaling to larger-scale dataset, the results of PyramidCLIP only trained for 8 epochs on 128M image-text pairs are very close to that of CLIP trained for 32 epochs on a 400M dataset, significantly improving the training and data efficiency of CLIP.
+For fair comparison, when trained on YFCC15M-V2~\cite{li2021supervision} dataset, with ResNet50~\cite{he2016deep}$/$ViT-B32~\cite{dosovitskiy2020image}$/$ViT-B16~\cite{dosovitskiy2020image} as the image encoder and Transformer as the text encoder, our model achieves the state-of-the-art (SoTA) zero-shot classification on ImageNet~\cite{deng2009imagenet} with 47.8\%$/$46.0\%$/$50.7\% top-1 accuracy.
+In comparison, the CLIP achieves 37.2\%$/$32.8\%$/$40.7\% respectively.
+Furthermore, when scaling to the large-scale dataset, the results of PyramidCLIP achieve SoTA on several downstream tasks, in particular, the results of PyramidCLIP-ResNet50 trained on 143M image-text pairs surpass that of CLIP trained on 400M data on ImageNet zero-shot classification task, improving the data efficiency of CLIP significantly.

-Our main contributions are summarized as follows: \begin{itemize} \itemsep -0.1cm \item We propose PyramidCLIP for more accurate image-text alignment for vision-language model pre-training, which effectively constructs an input pyramid at both sides of the visual encoder and linguistic encoder, and then align the visual elements and linguistic elements via intra-level semantic alignment and cross-level relation alignment.

-\item We soften the loss term of negative samples during the contrast process to ease the strict constraint, so as to avoid the model being over-confident, alleviating the negative effect caused by local similarities.
+Our main contributions are summarized as follows: (\textit{i}) We propose PyramidCLIP for more accurate image-text alignment for vision-language model pre-training, which effectively constructs two input pyramids at both sides of the visual encoder and linguistic encoder, and then align the visual elements and linguistic elements via peer-level semantics alignment and cross-level relation alignment. (\textit{ii}) We soften the loss term of negative samples during the contrast process to ease the strict constraint, so as to alleviate the negative effect caused by local similarities. (\textit{iii}) Extensive experiments demonstrate the effectiveness of PyramidCLIP, which achieves SoTA on several downstream tasks.

-\item Extensive experiments demonstrate the effectiveness of PyramidCLIP.
-In the case of the same amount of pre-training data, PyramidCLIP achieves SoTA results, and significantly outperforms that of CLIP. \end{itemize}